 - Warranty: up to 4 years

-When you are using a chainsaw for milling slabs, you need a piece of machinery that has the most power and easy reach.
+When using a chainsaw for milling slabs, you need a piece of machinery with the most power and easy reach.
 The Husqvarna 460 is ideal in both regards.
-The chainsaw is equipped with a 20-inch bar which ensures that you will get extra reach which in turn will greatly help you in milling large trees.
+The chainsaw is equipped with a 20-inch bar that ensures that you will get extra reach, which will greatly help you mill large trees.

-Now, you might be asking yourself wouldn’t this big motor create more vibrations and make the process more difficult.
-Well, to answer your question the Husqvarna 460 comes equipped with a LowVib anti-vibration system which makes sure that the chainsaw remains easy to handle and it doesn’t move in your arms because of the vibration dampening.
+To answer your question, the Husqvarna 460 comes equipped with a LowVib anti-vibration system that makes sure that the chainsaw remains easy to handle and doesn’t move in your arms because of the vibration dampening.

 So, all of these additional features make this machine an ideal tool for milling through slabs of lumber and produce perfectly sized and shaped boards.